Background

 In current and future projects, I endeavor to deepen my work on preference change.
 So far, the economic toolbox has provided limited means to systematically explain and categorize different classes of preference change (e.g., intentional vs. erratic; temporal vs. permanent; belief-based vs. value-based).
 How do people rationalize these preference changes?
 Do they change their minds gradually (in settings with new information) or suddenly (in “come‐to‐God” moments)?
 Can temporary changes in conditions have permanent effects on preferences?
 In which cases are evolving preferences welfare-enhancing?
 Research on these question open behavioral economics to the psychological (cognitive dissonance), biological (fitness qua adaptability), and philosophical (agency and notions of the self) literature.

 Possible applications are habit formation, cultural conditioning of tastes and values, or motivated beliefs and group identities.
-Adam Smith's Theory of Moral Sentiments is a rich source that helps to put current behavioral economic findings in a broader context.
-By combining experimental studies with Smith’s thoughts on the power of social rules, consumption interdependencies, or intrapersonal deliberation between passions and the impartial spectator, I expect my future research to explain various qualities and causes of preference change.
+Adam Smith's Theory of Moral Sentiments and JS Mill's On Libery are rich sources that help put current behavioral economic findings in a broader philosophical context.
+By combining experimental studies with Smith’s and Mill's thoughts on the power of social rules, consumption interdependencies, or intrapersonal deliberation, my future work aims to explain various qualities and causes of preference change.